 The Court can take into account a number of factors when determining an offender’s prospects of rehabilitation.
 This includes the offender’s age, criminal history, their attitude towards their offending and importantly any rehabilitation that the offender has undertaken.

 The steps taken by the offender towards rehabilitation plays a significant part in sentencing.
 An offender’s willingness to reform and change is a matter which the Court must consider.

 The likelihood of re-offending

-Based on the person’s age, criminal history, attitude and the rehabilitation that they have undertaken, the court must also consider the likelihood of the person re-offending.
-A court is more like to find that there is a low risk of re-offending, if the person has undertaken some form of rehabilitation.
+Based on the person’s age, criminal history, attitude and the rehabilitation that they have undertaken, the Court must also consider the likelihood of the person re-offending.
+A Court is more likely to find that there is a low risk of re-offending if the person has undertaken some form of rehabilitation.